To view all the features of this site, please update your Flash player.

 "Fascinating and engrossing.
 I'd recommend it for a variety of courses in psychology, education, sociology, and anthropology at the college level."

-—Laraine M. Glidden, Ph.D., Visiting Professor of Psychology, Center on Health and Education, Georgetown University
+—Laraine M. Glidden, Visiting Professor of Psychology, Center on Health and Education, Georgetown University

 "What I found most inspiring about this documentary was how resilient each girl turned out to be.
 A must-see for gender studies, psychology, or education curricula.
 Every college library should own this DVD."